 Rowshon Jadid, NCSU

-Jadid, a doctoral student working with CRC co-PIs Dr. Mo Gabr and Dr. Brina Montoya at North Carolina State University (on a project that was led by Dr. Victoria Bennett of Rensselaer Polytechnic University), won a student paper competition organized by the Association of State Dam Safety Officials last spring.
+Jadid, a PhD student working with CRC co-PIs Dr. Mo Gabr and Dr. Brina Montoya at North Carolina State University (on a project that was led by Dr. Victoria Bennett of Rensselaer Polytechnic University), won a student paper competition organized by the Association of State Dam Safety Officials last spring.
 The title of his paper was “Deformation-based versus Limit Equilibrium Analyses to Assess the Effect of Repeated Rise and Fall of Water Level on the Stability of Princeville Levee.”
 He also presented his poster at the Centers of Excellence Summit held in May and will present during Dam Safety 2018 in Seattle.

 Jessamin Straub, UNC